Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Cloud.

 - Assign the load balancer to two AD-specific subnets

-See Overview of Load Balancing in the Oracle Cloud Infrastructure documentation.
+See these topics in the Oracle Cloud Infrastructure documentation:

 To create an Oracle WebLogic Server domain that includes the Java Required Files (JRF) components, you must provide an existing database in Oracle Cloud Infrastructure.